-Authors submitting manuscripts in the life sciences to PLOS Pathogens may opt-in to have PLOS forward their submission to bioRxiv or medRxiv, depending on the scope of the paper, for consideration for posting as a preprint on bioRxiv during initial submission and before the peer review process.
+Authors submitting manuscripts in the life and medical sciences to PLOS Pathogens may opt-in to have PLOS forward their submission to bioRxiv or medRxiv, depending on the scope of the paper, for consideration for posting as a preprint.

-Papers that pass through our initial preprint screening for suitability will be posted on bioRxiv as a preprint, meaning that the manuscript files will be made publicly available and accredited to the listed authors.
+Papers that pass an initial screening for suitability will be posted on bioRxiv or medRxiv as a preprint, meaning that the manuscript files will be made publicly available and credited to the listed authors.
 If the article is later accepted for publication in PLOS Pathogens, the preprint and published article will link to each other when the article appears online.

-Preprints appear on bioRxiv in PDF format.
+Preprints appear on bioRxiv and medRxiv in PDF format.
 Authors can choose to supply their own preprint PDF or have PLOS Pathogens compile an automatically generated PDF.

-- If you supply a preprint PDF it will appear on bioRxiv unchanged.
-Be sure to include title, authors, abstract, and the full text of the manuscript, along with any figures or tables, and their captions.
-BioRxiv limits PDF file size to 20 MB or less.
+- If you supply a preprint PDF it will appear on bioRxiv or medRxiv unchanged.
+Be sure to include title, authors, abstract, and the full text of the manuscript, along with any figures or tables and their captions. bioRxiv and medRxiv limit PDF file size to 40 MB or less.
 PDF files must be compressed to meet this requirement.

-- PLOS Pathogens can automatically compile a preprint PDF suitable for bioRxiv from the manuscript file and figure files that are part of your regular journal submission.
-Supplementary information will not be included in auto-generated preprints, but may be uploaded directly to bioRxiv after posting.
+- Alternatively, PLOS Pathogens can automatically compile a preprint PDF suitable for bioRxiv or medRxiv from the manuscript file and figure files that are part of your journal submission.
+Supplementary information will not be included in auto-generated preprints, but may be uploaded directly to bioRxiv or medRxiv after posting.

-Most submissions that pass our preprint checks will appear on bioRxiv within a few days of submission.
+Most submissions that pass the servers’ preprint checks will be posted within a few days of submission.
 Authors will receive a notification of successful preprint posting directly from bioRxiv or medRxiv.
 Once posted, a preprint cannot be removed from bioRxiv or medRxiv.

-The journal office will communicate with the authors if issues arise or screening indicates a manuscript is not eligible for posting to bioRxiv.
+bioRxiv and medRxiv will communicate with authors directly if issues arise or screening indicates that a manuscript is not eligible for posting.

-To ensure that readers are always accessing the latest version of the article, authors are encouraged to submit updates and revisions to bioRxiv or medRxiv directly up until the point of acceptance for publication.
+To ensure that readers are always accessing the latest version of the manuscript, authors are encouraged to submit updates and revisions to bioRxiv or medRxiv directly up until the point of acceptance for publication.
 Consult the submission guides at bioRxiv and medRxiv for specific instructions.